ETS-Android3/TeamDevBots-HackX/README.md

-# Coupon Bazar  by DevBots
+# Coupon Bazar mobile app  by DevBots
+*Website's code is pused on the branch'OurWebsite"*
 ### **Problem statement :**

-<br/>*Coupons can be really helpful while buying online products but people don't have time to find it and it's difficult too.*
+*Coupons can be really helpful while buying online products but people don't have time to find it and it's difficult too.*

 ### **Abstract :**